-The Academic Learning Center provides free tutoring services to AB Tech students.
-Tutoring is available on a drop-in basis Monday through Thursday from 9:00 a.m. to 6:00 p.m., and on Fridays from 9:00 a.m. to 1:00 p.m. for most courses in mathematics and the sciences (Monday through Thursday 9 am to 3 pm for Accounting).
+The Tutoring Center provides free tutoring services to AB Tech students.
+Tutoring is available on a drop-in basis Monday through Thursday from 9:00 a.m. to 6:00 p.m., and on Fridays from 9:00 a.m. to 1:00 p.m. for most courses in mathematics and the sciences (Monday through Thursday 9 a.m. to 3 p.m. for Accounting).

-The ALC is a supportive, friendly environment where we encourage students to learn independently.
+The TC is a supportive, friendly environment where we encourage students to learn independently.
 Tutors cannot provide answers for assignments/tests but can give students the skills needed to accomplish their goals.
-Students must log in when visiting the ALC.
-Talk to your instructor or stop by the ALC in Ferguson 114, 116, and 118.
-Additional information can be located at the following link: Academic Learning Center.
-We encourage students to come early and often.
+Please drop by whenever convenient to ask your questions.
+We encourage students to come often and early.

 Student Course Evaluation Overview

 A complete overview of the student course evaluation process and how evaluations are used can be located at the following link: Student Course Evaluation Overview.

 A-B Tech’s General Education Student Learning Outcomes